 The new National Curriculum has set out clear expectations for what children should achieve by the end of each Key Stage, and for English, Maths and Science has provided guidance as to when in each phase this content should be covered.
 To monitor the progress of our pupils towards meeting these expectations, we are using a system called Target Tracker.

-To track pupil attainment Target Tracker have devised a system of steps, based on the model assessment framework developed by the NAHT.
+To track pupil attainment our school has created a bespoke system in Bromcom.
 This performs the function of communicating progression and attainment in a simple format that may be aggregated to produce reports of overall and average progress.
 This is based on a carefully considered logical approach to assessment and follows on from the assessment system in the Early Years.

 Attainment has been broken down into a series of bands (1-6).
 These bands describe the attainment targets or Key Performance Indicators (KPI’s) of each year group.
 The terminology has been selected for consistency and clarity.
 The vast majority of pupils will be working in the band that matches their year group.
 However, to ensure that learning is personalised to the needs of the individual, it is possible that some children may be working in a band below their respective year group.
 Teachers will look to stretch and challenge higher attaining pupils by giving opportunities to broaden and deepen their understanding.